Elba Damast: Memories of Things to Come, 2004

 Memories of Things to Come is an interactive video installation in which Damast utilizes the theme of time to re-imagine childhood from an adult perspective.
-The installation consists of several chairs and desks in which the participant can sit in.
+The installation consists of several chairs and desks which the participant can use.
 Upon each desk sits a sculptural replica of a heart.
 Within the sculpture, a video screen plays several images that Susan Hoeltzel states are meant to invoke childhood memories.

 The installation itself is meant to replicate the feeling of childhood within participants.
 The videos that play within the heart sculptures all play scenarios that depict children playing or individuals reminiscing about childhood memories.
 Even the chairs and desks are arranged in a format similar to a classroom setting.
-This work would be the last art piece Damast produces as she dies the following year.
+This work was the last art piece Damast produced, as she died the following year.

 Untitled (Elba Damast 73), 1973

 The context behind this painting is unknown.
 The painting displays a side view of a women's body with a view of the body's interior.
 The interior view depicts strange white and blueish looking organs attached together with strings of color.
-A spinal column protrude from the woman's back.
+A spinal column protrudes from the woman's back.

 The painting exemplifies the style in which Damast frequently uses throughout her career.
 When Damast initially moved to New York in 1972, the city was the forefront of the Surrealist movement.
 The Surrealist style dominates this painting through the display of ambiguous and mysterious imagery.